MW 14x10 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Health risk arising from small pieces of magnets are risky, when accidentally ingested, which is particularly important in the context of children's health.
-Furthermore, small elements of these devices can hinder the diagnostic process when they are in the body.
+- Possible danger to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
+Additionally, small elements of these magnets have the potential to hinder the diagnostic process in case of swallowing.

 Neodymium magnets can become demagnetized at high temperatures.